Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Finally, great front load washing machine option needs to include the latest features that will allow successful cleaning of clothing and advanced energy efficiency.
 A good front load washer will be able to precisely control temperatures, for example, which allows for better energy efficiency than a washer that only allows for selection among cold, warm, and hot.
 End of cycle signals are handy, alerting you that the clothing is ready to move on to the dryer.
 And a stainless steel tub is a must have, as it allows for faster spin speeds to remove more water from the clothing in one cycle.

 One of the top reasons to choose a front load washer over a top load washer is water efficiency.
 On average, a front load unit uses about half the water of a top load unit.
 Not only will you save more money per load by using less water, you’ll also save money on the power required to heat that extra water.
-The design of the top load unit’s agitator requires more water to clean the clothes than the spinning design of the front load washer.
+The design of the top load unit’s agitator requires more water to clean the clothes than the spinning design of the front load washer, making the front-load washer more energy efficient.

 Additionally, the EPA (which runs the Energy Star program) estimates that a washing machine that’s at least 10 years old costs about $180 more on average per year to operate in terms of water and power usage versus a new washer.
 Using those numbers, you’ll be able to recoup the initial cost of the unit within a handful of years, versus continuing to use your old washer … and that’s only if that old washer doesn’t break down, leaving you with an expensive repair bill.